-NEW YORK Coupon enthusiasts are the driving force behind exploding redemption rates, according to new findings from Homescan, a service of the Nielsen Co.
+Coupon enthusiasts are the driving force behind exploding redemption rates, according to new findings from Homescan, a service of the Nielsen Company.

-Eighty-one percent of the units purchased using manufacturer coupons came from just 19 percent of U.S. households during the 26-week period ended June 27, 2009.
+Eighty-one percent of the units purchased using manufacturer coupons came from just 19 percent of U.S. households during the twenty-six week period ended June 27, 2009.

 The most avid users, called “coupon enthusiasts,” are households that purchased 104 or more items using manufacturers’ coupons.
 The 10 percent of shoppers that fall into this category accounted for 62 percent of manufacturers’ coupon units.
-They also accounted for 16 percent of total unit sales, making them an attractive and important consumer target.
+They also accounted for 16 percent of total unit sales making them a very attractive and important consumer target.

 Still, the recession is driving heavier coupon usage among all types of consumers as many lighter users have become heavier users.
 After three quarters of declines in 2008, coupon redemptions spiked 10 percent in Q4 2008, per Inmar.
 This was followed by a 17 percent increase in Q1 2009 and a 33 percent surge in Q2.
 This tally includes FSI’s, on-pack offers and Internet coupons but excludes retailer coupons.

 Inmar also reported that more and more consumers are using coupons for both food and non-food items.
 In Q4 2008 non-food redemptions were -3 percent.
 However, in the second quarter of this year redemptions for non-food items were up 46 percent.
 Food coupon redemptions were +21 percent in Q4 2008 and increased 27 percent in the second quarter of 2009.